Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 Got caught using our phones :(
 Testing using a standard TOTP app on mobile (FreeOTP+) only to realize that the app suppresses screenshots/screen recordings so that wouldn't work; downloaded a random TOTP app off of F-Droid that didn't have that feature for the sake of later demonstrations.
 Polish heading hierarchy for PRESENTATION.md, push symlink in case of case sensitivity.

+Planned out call recording setup for our video, OBS on my laptop and local screen recording on my phone.